ttiawssamples/webinar-2020-12/aws-iot-lora-bosch/README.md

 7. A cloud or self-hosted enterprise edition of [The Things Stack](https://thethingsstack.io/getting-started/)

+8. A LoRaWAN gateway configured in your Things Stack.
+[Instructions here](https://thethingsstack.io/gateways/adding-gateways/)

 After you have installed and configured Amplify, take note of the AWS profile you selected during the configuration.
 If you created a profile other than **default**, you will need the profile name for later steps in the deployment.

 ### **Installing**